 RGT 1613.
 PHYSICS OF IMAGING EQUIPMENT.
 This course is designed to establish knowledge based in radiographic, fluoroscopic, mobile, and tomographic equipment requirements and design.

 The content will also provide a basic knowledge of quality control.
 Computer applications in the radiologic sciences related to image capture, display, storage, and distribution are presented.
+3 Semester Credit Hours: Lecture, 3 hrs.

-RGT 2113 MAMMOGRAPHY.
+RGT 2113.
+MAMMOGRAPHY.
 This course is designed to provide the professional community with a cognitive online base of entry-level education in the practice of Mammography.
+3 Semester Credit Hours: Lecture, 3 hrs.

-RGT 2123 SECTIONAL ANATOMY.
+RGT 2123.
+SECTIONAL ANATOMY.
 This course is designed to study human sectional anatomy, including location, structure, and function, as well as relationships among structures.
 Radiographs, Computed Tomography (CT) images, and Magnetic Resonance Imaging (MRI), Ultrasound and PET images may be used to demonstrate the characteristic appearance of anatomic structures.
-Course Prerequisite Numbers: A&P I (BIO 2513 & BIO 2511), A&P II (BIO 2523 & BIO 2521); 3 Semester Credit Hours: Lecture, 3 hrs
+Course Prerequisite Numbers: A&P I (BIO 2513 & BIO 2511), A&P II (BIO 2523 & BIO 2521); 3 Semester Credit Hours: Lecture, 3 hrs.